What Is Torrenting? | How To Download Torrents In 2021? Torrents Defined

 Is Torrenting Safe/Legal?

-Of course, you are not doing something wrong if you are downloading open-source content or software – pieces of work that have been made freely accessible by their owners.
+Of course, you are not doing something wrong if you download open-source content or software – pieces of work that have been made freely accessible by their owners.
 The method or process of Torrenting is not illegal.

 Nearly 95% of the content being shared through the torrents is copyrighted, and it includes movies, TV shows, books, music, software, and much more.
 Accessing it for free without paying for it is illegal as it violates copyright law.